conedevelopment/bazar-docs/contracts-container-and-proxies.md

 ## Overriding Container Bindings

 Bazar tries to be as flexible as possible.
-This means, it provides an easy way to override default configuration without touching anything else but relpacing a container binding.
+This means it provides an easy way to override default configuration without touching anything else but replacing a container binding.

-For example, you might want to use your own product model which has the `App\Models\Product` namespace.
-It's not enough to extend the `Bazar\Models\Product` model, because the relations and the contract based bindings – like route model bingings – still use the original model.
+For example, you might want to use your own product model, which has the `App\Models\Product` namespace.
+It's not enough to extend the `Bazar\Models\Product` model because the relations and the contract-based bindings – like route model bindings – still use the original model.

 To solve this without adding more complexity than necessary, Bazar uses proxies to resolve the currently bound values of the given contract.
-This means you can easily swap container bindings without touching anything else in the codebase.
+It means you can easily swap container bindings without touching anything else in the codebase.

 ```php
 namespace App\Models;